Large paper warehouse with conveyor equipment and palletized rolls

 Palletization, stackability, and loading-pattern rules

-Synchronization between plant, warehouse, and customer
+Rhythm between plant, warehouse, and customer

 Shipping by priority, sequence, or cut-off